-To be recognised as a global centre of excellence in mine safety and health.
+To be recognised as a global centre of excellence in resources, safety and health.

 From humble beginnings to world-leading research centre

 Simtars - the Safety in Mines Testing and Research Station - was established in 1983 by the Queensland Government following the tragedies of the Box Flat Colliery and Kianga No 1 Colliery underground mine explosions.

 We started operations in 1986, and commissioned our purpose-built analytical and research facilities at Redbank, near Ipswich, in 1988.
 In 1997, we opened an office and laboratory in Mackay to serve the Central Queensland region.

 From these humble beginnings, we've grown to become a world-leading centre for mining safety and health research, delivering complementary scientific, engineering and training services nationally and internationally.

 Improving safety and health outcomes for mine workers